elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Object storage is now optional.
 There is a new option to set object storage type to `none`.
 If you disable object storage, then you must also disable any feature that uses object storage (mostly all backups).
 - Two new InfluxDB users to used by prometheus for writing metrics to InfluxDB.
 - Multicluster support for some dashboards in Grafana.
+- More config options for falco sidekick (tolerations, resources, affinity, and nodeSelector)

 ### Changed